wimmywozzle/SNAPMAP_Doomsouls/README.md

 ## List Of Features/Planned Features
 + Wave Based Survival Gameplay.
 Move from Arena to Arena to become stronger!
 + Perma-death.
-You die, the map ends.
+You die, the map ends....unless you find some certain items.
 + Custom Perks
 + Custom Equipment
 + Jukebox